Pre-Production Overview

 Introduction

-Pre-production is the first stage in the three stage process of completing your project.
-During pre-production, your time management skills will be tested and retested.
-The following is a rough guideline of important topics that can to be addressed during the pre-production stage.
-This is a resource for those who need it, this may or may not be applicable to every filmmaking style.
+Pre-production is the first stage in the three-stage process of completing your project.
+The following is a rough guideline of important topics that can be addressed during the pre-production stage.
+This is a resource for those who need it, this may or may not apply to every filmmaking style.

 Lock Your Script

-The most important part of your project is your story / script / synopsis.
-If it is not on the page it will not be on the screen.
-There is always room for minor changes later, but your story / script / synopsis needs to be as complete as possible before you shoot.
+One of the most important parts of your project is your story/script/synopsis.
+There is always room for changes later, but your story/script/synopsis needs to be as complete as possible before you shoot.

 Write Your Budget